techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 ```
 - "Download for Windows" from https://www.docker.com/products/docker-desktop/
 - Start installation
-- If prompted, use WSL2 instead of Hyper-V during setup
+- If your Windows version is not `Home`, and instead is `Enterprise` or other, you might see an additional tick box during setup, if so, do use `WSL2 instead of Hyper-V`
 - Run Docker Desktop after installation
 - Accept "Docker Subscription Service Agreement"
 - Sign up and / or sign in